CrossLangNV/DGFISMA_term_extraction/README.md

 # term-extraction

+##Instructions

 use "dbuild.sh" to build the docker image

 use "dcli.sh" to start a docker container

-Given a document (json), e.g.: https://github.com/alina-crosslang/term-extraction/blob/master/example.json, the program will return a json containing annotated 'cas_content' and 'content_type.'
+Given a document [json](https://github.com/alina-crosslang/term-extraction/blob/master/example.json), the program will return a json containing annotated 'cas_content' and 'content_type.'
+The "cas_content" is a UIMA CAS object, encoded in base64.
+The "content_type" can be "html" or "pdf".
+The "extract_supergrams" parameter could be either "true" or "false."

 The Term Extraction pipeline consists of the following steps:

-1. Decode the original CAS content from base64
+1. After decoding from base64, read in the CAS object using [the dkpro-cassis library](https://github.com/dkpro/dkpro-cassis)
-2. Convert HTML to text
+2. Retrieve text segments:

+   cas.get_view( 'html2textView' ).select( "de.tudarmstadt.ukp.dkpro.core.api.segmentation.type.Paragraph" ) will return a generator containing all paragraph annotations.
+Using the .get_covered_text() method will return the covered text ( e.g. List(cas.get_view( 'html2textView' ).select( "de.tudarmstadt.ukp.dkpro.core.api.segmentation.type.Paragraph" ))[0].get_covered_text() ).

 3. Extract terms from text segments :

    SpaCy will process a raw text and return a Doc object with various annotations.